Get insider access

 7.5 Podcasts

 The Bose SoundLink Flex is good for podcasts.
-You don't have any trouble following along with dialogue, thanks to its clear and accurate reproduction of voices in the mix.
-With its portable design, you can easily take your shows from room to room.
-Plus, it's loud enough to fill an average-sized room, though not quite loud enough to fill more open spaces like basements.
+Its mid-range is virtually flat, so dialogue is rendered accurately and with plenty of detail.
+With its portable design, you can easily take your shows with you from room to room.
+It's loud enough to fill an average-sized room, but not quite loud enough to fill more open spaces like basements.

 Pros